-The ABC (Abstract Base Class) is purely for documentation purposes, and allows the real implementation to be hidden in the \private package.
+The ABC (Abstract Base Class) is purely for documentation purposes, and allows the real implementation to be hidden in the private package.

-In this example, we're going to expose an API for the Server service in the peek\plugin\tutorial plugin.
+In this example, we're going to expose an API for the Server service in the peek_plugin_tutorial plugin.

-active task plugin

-Alert user

-Open tutorial screen on touch
+active task tutorial plugin plugin Alert user Mobile Mobile Open tutorial screen on

-Client

-Queue Alert

-Server

-Storage

-We'll then get the API for the peek\plugin\active\task plugin and create a task.
+We'll then get the API for the peek_plugin_active_task plugin and create a task.